- October 16, 2020

 The COVID pandemic has resulted in some unique challenges for employees trying to qualify for workers’ compensation insurance.
 Georgia employers who have three or more employees are required to carry workers’ compensation insurance to pay medical, rehabilitation and income benefits for workers who are injured on the job, including illnesses contracted at the workplace.
 The benefits are meant to help workers recover from their illnesses and injuries and return to work and also to provide benefits to dependents of workers who die as a result of job-related injuries.

 However, workers’ compensation is insurance, and both insurance companies and employers who pay premiums benefit from paying as little as possible.
 To qualify for Georgia’s workers’ comp, you must be able to prove that the COVID-related medical issues you suffer were caused by your work situation.
 The insurance companies will often try to deny your claim, typically by attempting to prove that you contracted COVID outside of work.
+In such situations, it’s crucial to consult an experienced insurance claim lawyer to help you navigate the complexities of the process and ensure you receive the compensation you deserve.

 If you or a loved one has gotten COVID at work, the workers’ compensation lawyers at the Mann Law Firm can help you determine whether you are entitled to benefits, fight any denials, and defend your rights to receive the compensation you deserve.
 We offer a free consultation to discuss the circumstances of your case and determine the best way to proceed, so call us today at (478) 742-3381.